 Today, chrome lining does not deserve the negative accuracy reputation it has- so long as it comes from a quality manufacturer.

-Another interesting option that is gaining popularity is nitrocarburizing.
 This process, also called Nitriding, has several trade names: Melonite, Tenifer, QPQ, Salt Bath Nitride, and others.
 Nitriding is a surface conversion where the barrel is submerged in a nitrogen-sodium solution and heated to a high temperature.
-This is usually done between 750 and 1050 degrees.
+This is usually done between 750 and 1200 degrees.

 The end result of the nitriding process is a very hard “case” surrounding the barrel steel.
 This case is about 60-65 Rockwell, as opposed to 28-32 found on normal barrel steel.
 It is very corrosion resistant and has a much lower coefficient of friction compared to bare metal or chrome.